Signatures of Primordial Gravitational Waves on the Large-Scale Structure of the Universe: Abstract

 \section{Abstract}

 We study the generation and evolution of second-order energy-density perturbations arising from primordial gravitational waves.
 Such ``tensor-induced scalar modes'' approximately evolve as standard linear matter perturbations and may leave observable signatures in the Large-Scale Structure of the Universe.
-We study the imprint on the matter power spectrum of some primordial models which predict a large gravitational-wave signal at high frequencies.
-This novel mechanism in principle allows us to constrain or detect primordial gravitational waves by looking at specific features in the matter or galaxy power spectrum and allows us to probe them on a range of scales which are unexplored so far.
+We study the imprint on the matter power-spectrum of some primordial models which predict a large gravitational-wave signal at high frequencies.
+This novel mechanism in principle allows us to constrain or detect primordial gravitational waves by looking at specific features in the matter or galaxy power-spectrum, thereby allowing to probe them on a range of scales unexplored so far.

-\paragraph{ Introduction} Inflation in the Early Universe \cite{Guth:1980zm} plays a crucial role in the standard model of Cosmology, as it provides the seeds of structure formation through scalar (energy density) perturbations originating from quantum vacuum oscillations of the scalar field driving the accelerated expansion.
+\paragraph{ Introduction} Inflation in the Early Universe \cite{Guth:1980zm} plays a crucial role in the standard model of Cosmology, as it provides the seeds for structure formation through scalar (energy density) perturbations originating from quantum vacuum oscillations of the scalar field driving the accelerated universe expansion.
 At the same time, inflation produces tensor (gravitational-wave) perturbations by quantum fluctuations of the metric tensor.
 It is usually believed that only scalar modes feed structure formation, while primordial Gravitational Waves (GW) contribute to Cosmic Microwave Background (CMB) temperature anisotropies and polarization, while not affecting the Large-Scale Structure (LSS) of the Universe.
-The only considered exceptions to this rule comes from the so-called ``tensor fossils'', where large amplitude long-wavelength GW couple to scalar modes giving rise to specific anisotropic signatures in the LSS \cite{Jeong:2012df, Dimastrogiovanni:2014ina}, and from indirect effects of GW in the LSS clustering and shear~\cite{Kaiser:1996wk,Jeong:2012nu,Schmidt:2012nw} or galaxy shapes~\cite{Biagetti:2020lpx}.
+The only considered exceptions to this rule comes from the so-called ``tensor fossils'', where large amplitude long-wavelength GW couple to scalar modes giving rise to specific anisotropic signatures in the LSS \cite{Masui:2010cz, Jeong:2012df, Dimastrogiovanni:2014ina}, and from indirect effects of GW in the LSS clustering and shear~\cite{Kaiser:1996wk,Jeong:2012nu,Schmidt:2012nw} or galaxy shapes~\cite{Biagetti:2020lpx}.